Oral Health – For Babies

-These muscular skills are carried onto when babies start eating solids and later, drinking from a cup.
+These muscular skills are carried onto when infants start eating solids and later, drinking from a cup.

-- Breastfeeding increases mandibular sagittal growth, through movements of the mandible during sucking.
-The mandible, or bottom jaw, must move forward to grasp on to and support the breast below the nipple.
+- Breastfeeding increases mandibular sagittal growth, through movements of the mandible (bottom jaw) during sucking.
+The mandible must move forward to grasp on to and support the breast below the nipple.
 This activity aids growth and development of the mandible muscles and bone.

 - Breastfeeding establishes a nasal breathing pattern.
-We should be able to breath in and out through the nose.
-During breastfeeding babies instinctively breath solely through their noses and this encourages growth of the nasal airways and initiates proper closed mouth breathing habits
+Humans should be able to breathe in and out through the nose.
+During breastfeeding, babies instinctively breathe solely through their noses.
+This way of breathing encourages growth of the nasal airways and initiates proper closed mouth breathing habits.

-- When breastfeeding the baby should be upright.
-When they are lying down or in a head back position, the bottom jaw struggles to protrude forward enough for a proper latch and gravity when milk is flowing back into the mouth, impacts on the development of the tongue action and therefore the correct infant swallow
+- When breastfeeding, the baby / infant should be upright.
+When they are lying down or in a head back position, the bottom jaw struggles to protrude forward enough for a proper latch.
+Milk flow relies on gravity, which is often impacted if the child’s position isn’t correct.
+Flow-on effects can also include delayed or incorrect development of tongue action and the infant’s swallowing technique.

-- Feeding while the baby’s head is back can also contributes to ear infection
+- Feeding while the child’s head is back can also contributes to an increase in incidence ofear infections.

-- Initiates a piston-like tongue motion to extract milk.
+- Initiation of a piston-like tongue motion to extract milk.
 This can be attributed to a faster flow of milk from the bottle.
 The tongue pushes forward to stop low whilst swallowing.
 This will commonly result in a reverse swallow or tongue-thrusting pattern.

-- Bone growth of the palate will be compromised because the back half of the tongue is not placing pressure on the palatal bone.
-This can contribute to narrowing of the upper arch, tooth crowding and limited space for proper tongue position in the long term.
+- A compromised bone growth of the palate.
+The back half of the tongue is not placing pressure on the palatal bone, which can contribute to long-term narrowing of the upper arch, tooth crowding and limited space for proper tongue position.

-- The mandible (chin and jaw) can sit further back in bottle-feeding, contributing to a class II (overbite / deep bite) tendency.
+- The mandible can sit further back in bottle-feeding, contributing to a class II (overbite / deep bite) tendency.

 Contact us for more information and to book an appointment today.